By use case

 For instance, you could take steps to reduce the amount of paper you and your colleagues use.
 According to The World Counts, paper accounts for 50% of waste generated by businesses.
 Imagine the paper you could save by (further) digitizing your administrative processes.

-According to the World Economic Forum, the digital transformation of industries can be of considerable help when it comes to decarbonizing the global economy, with the potential to avoid approximately 26 billion metric tons of CO2 emissions from just three industries between 2016 and 2025 — roughly equivalent to the CO2 emissions for the entirely of Europe in the same period, or 20% of the U.S. emissions for the same time.
+According to the World Economic Forum, the digital transformation of industries can be of considerable help when it comes to decarbonizing the global economy, with the potential to avoid approximately 26 billion metric tons of CO2 emissions from just three industries between 2016 and 2025 — roughly equivalent to the CO2 emissions for the entirety of Europe in the same period, or 20% of the U.S. emissions for the same time.

 To make a bit of a leap toward our own favorite topic, e-commerce is a key part of the digital transformation for the construction industry — and another digital tool to help achieve a greener business.